-- (b) State any in-house training and external courses attended by Directors and Senior Management3 for the past three (3) years: - 1.
-Mandatory Continuing Legal Education - 2.
-Corporate Governance and Anti-Money Laundering Act Seminar - (c) Continuing education programs for directors: programs and seminars and roundtables attended during the year.
+(b) State any in-house training and external courses attended by Directors and Senior Management3 for the past three (3) years:

+Answer: The Directors and Officers attended the Corporate Governance Seminar for 2015 and 2014.

+(c) Continuing education programs for directors: programs and seminars and roundtables attended during the year.